How Many Ounces Are in a Pint?

 How many ounces are in a US pint?

-Anyway, what the above means at the bar is that if you want to drink an American Pint, you're going to need to ask for a draft, as bottles and cans primarily come in sizes of 12 fl oz.
-This has changed somewhat, mostly due to the craft beer explosion in the U.S.
+Anyway, what the above means at the bar is that if you want to drink an American Pint, you're going to need to ask for a draft, as bottles and cans primarily come in sizes of 12 fl oz (just like a lot of the best koozies do).
+This has changed somewhat, mostly due to the craft beer explosion in the United States.

 How many ounces are in an Imperial Pint (UK)?